CMCDD/AMADAR/README.md

 **Results**:

 Two input files for IRC calculations were produced, then executed.
 The energy profiles obtained are given here after.
 These IRC paths were confirmed to link the reactant to the product configurations through the TS.

-Reaction 308
+R308p1 is predicted with an activation energy of 24.47 kcal/mol and reaction energy of -30.75 kcal/mol, while the same parameters are valued to 20.7 kcal/mol and -40.79 kcal/mol for R585p1.

+Rx308p1
 ![alt_text](graphics/IRC308.PNG)

-Reaction 585
+R585p1
 ![alt_text](graphics/IRC585.PNG)